elpassion/flounder-2/README.md

 You will also see any lint errors in the console.

-### Deploy
+### Manual deploy

-To deploy the storybook to github pages use
+To deploy the storybook manually use

 ```bash
 npm run deploy-storybook
 ```

+CI/CD is configured using github actions in `.github/workflows`